 The focus is on developing theory and tools in the field of algebraic specification which can be used to specify, analyse, and verify concurrent communicating and programmed systems.

-TCS has clear links with the research themes AI, Computational Science, Data Science, and People, Science & Technology, and Systems & Networking.
+TCS has clear links with the research themes AI, Computational Science, Data Science, and People, Society & Technology, and Systems & Networking.

 Bert Bredeweg leads a subgroup on Qualitative Reasoning, that focuses on the development tools and expertise that supports the acquisition of a conceptual understanding of dynamic systems through conceptual modelling and simulation.
 The two most notable applications of this technology are in science education and science.